 After completing his studies, Raymond undertook a full-time role at the family business, diverging from Templier’s traditional designs in favour of minimal, geometric creations inspired by Cubism.
 His transposition of Cubist ideas onto fine jewellery led to several seminal exhibitions in 1911 – the year in which he became a member of the Conseil Superior des Arts Decoratifs.
-Raymond also participated in the Paris exhibitions of 1925 and 1937, cementing his legacy as an integral Art Deco designer.
+Raymond also participated in the Paris exhibitions of 1925 and 1937, cementing his legacy as an integral Art Deco designer with a variety of pieces including 1920s rings and 1930s rings.
 Templier’s importance in the Art Deco movement is cemented further by his co-founding of the Union Des Artistes Modernes (UAM), with other influential figures such as Jean Puiforecat and Pierre Chareau.

 Attention to detail

 A hallmark of Templier’s craft was his personal design of every piece of jewellery that bears his signature.
 Moreover, his drawings, aside from being beautiful in their own right, illustrate his fascination with juxtaposed arcs and inverted triangles – hallmarks that shaped his style and recur in his work time and time again.
 Templier used these motifs in myriad innovative ways, the most prominent being the expression of the interplay of volume and light, which helped him produce some of the most powerful, sophisticated jewellery of the Art Deco era.